Mershops Town Center at Aurora

-The Town Center at Aurora (formerly known as Aurora Mall) is an enclosed, two-level regional shopping center located in Aurora, Colorado, and covers a leasable area over 1 million square feet.
+Mershops Town Center at Aurora is an enclosed, two-level regional shopping center located in Aurora, Colorado, and covers a leasable area over 1 million square feet.
 It lies at the center of the commercial and retail district in the area, adjacent to Aurora City Square, Aurora City Place, and Aurora Park Shopping Center, a strip mall.
 The commercial district itself is located in central Aurora, and the mall's primary trade area includes a mostly suburban, middle-income demographic.
+The mall is owned by Mershops and is managed by Spinoso Real Estate Group.

+Stores

 Anchor stores and major tenants at the mall are Dillard's (originally The Denver, became May-D&F in 1987, then Foley's in 1993), Macy's (originally May-D&F, became May-D&F Men's in 1987, then Foley's Men's in 1993, then a full-line Foley's in 2005), JCPenney, Century Theatres, and Fieldhouse USA (originally Sears).

 History

+Construction and Opening

-Aurora Mall was developed in 1974, and was fully opened a year later in 1975.
+The mall was developed by the Edward J. DeBartolo Corporation in 1974, and opened a year later in 1975 as Aurora Mall.
 The mall is set in a typical sprawling, suburban environment, and the demographics mostly reflect that trend.

+2000s and 2010s

+Interior of Mershops Town Center at Aurora near the food court.

 In 2003, the mall announced a major two-part renovation with a cost of approximately $100 million.
 The first part consisted of a remodeling of the Foley's department store, to a Dillard's that replaced the former anchor.
 Dillard's at Buckingham Square Mall, also in Aurora, closed, and moved into the newly renovated space.
 The second part involved the rest of the mall, including the construction of a new food court, re-pavement, and other site upgrades.
-The renovation project was completed in 2005, and the mall reopened under its new name as Town Center at Aurora.
+The renovation project was completed in 2005, and the mall reopened under its new name Town Center at Aurora.

 During the renovation project, a controversy arose regarding one of mall management's new focus on attracting a white-only clientele.
 A top leasing agent was recorded in a conversation with a tenant, who served food that apparently catered to an ethnic minority.
 The conversation seemed to provide the mall's new direction after renovations were complete: to discourage people of an ethnic minority from shopping there.
 City officials quickly condemned the "racist" views, and demanded an apology from Simon's management; no apology has yet been given.

-In June 2005, a 19-year-old girl was killed when trying to break up a fight at the mall.

 On August 31, 2019, it was announced that Sears would be closing this location a part of a plan to close 92 stores nationwide.
 The store closed on December 15, 2019.
-It then became Fieldhouse USA on August 26, 2021.